How to apply

 Remember to check documentation for graduate admission - here you can also see if you need any of your official documents translated.

-Remember to check if a motivational essay is required for the programme you are applying for.
+Remember to check if a personal statement is required for the programme you are applying for.

 Cand.soc. i Human Resource Management